Tuesday, November 15, 2011

 Milkweed did come to the rescue of the life-preserver industry which had relied on kapok from Java.
 When that source was cut off in 1942, school children and scout troops in 26 states were paid 20 cents for each onion bag they filled with ripe milkweed pods (roughly 800 pods per bag).
 The flossy seed hairs are waxy on the outside and hollow on the inside (much like kapok).
 This makes them super-light and water resistant, which is perfect for life vests.
 Less than two pounds of filling could keep a sailor afloat on the sea for two days.
 After the war, milkweed again sank commercially because it was cheaper to import kapok.
 The only remnants of the war effort are the nicknames silkweed, Virginia silk, cottonweed and wild cotton.

-Part 2 will discuss the summer flowers and part 3 the summer butterflies using several photos.
+Part 2 discusses summer flowers and part 3 the summer butterflies that use the plant.

 Common Milkweed seeds travel on silky parachutes -- © Dave Spier